Prior plan approval

 For more information about which services require prior plan approval and instructions on how to request prior review, select from the categories below:

-Other services and procedures - Such as acute inpatient admissions, skilled nursing facility admissions, home health care services, durable medical equipment, or certain outpatient surgical procedures.
+Other services and procedures - Such as acute inpatient admissions, home health care services, durable medical equipment or certain outpatient surgical procedures.

 Diagnostic Imaging Management Program - Services such as MRI, CT, PET and nuclear medicine.